felipecastrosales/currency_converter/README.md

 ---

-   <h2 align="center">License 📝</h2>
+   <h2>License 📝</h2>

    This repository is under MIT license.
-You can see the [LICENSE](https://github.com/felipecastrosales/Currency-Converter/blob/master/LICENSE) file for more details. 😉
+You can see the [LICENSE](https://github.com/felipecastrosales/currency_converter/blob/master/LICENSE) file for more details. 😉

    ---